 Edgar Wright has been a singularly unique voice in British cinema for the past two decades, from his early work with Simon Pegg on the sitcom ‘Spaced’ through his transition to Hollywood completed with 2017’s action film Baby Driver, Wright has constantly turned out innovative and acclaimed works that have acquired thousands of fans over the years.

-With that in mind, we here at The Film Magazine thought that there’d be no better time to judge the always referential, always funny and clearly artistic talents of one of mainstream film’s most unique directors.
+With that in mind, we here at The Film Magazine are to judge the always referential, always funny and clearly artistic talents of one of mainstream film’s most unique directors.
 In this latest edition of Ranked, we’re looking to the Cornetto Trilogy and beyond to proffer which films from Edgar Wright’s feature directorial filmography are the best and which are the worst, judging each entry on artistic merit, cultural significance and popular consensus.

-It falls lower in his filmography as it is perhaps lacking some of the universal appeal of his earlier works, but make no mistake that Scott Pilgrim shows off Wright’s love of Comic Books and Video Games with some scenes acting as clear homages to both forms of entertainment and the film remaining a must-watch for fans of his work.
+It falls lower in Wright’s filmography as it is perhaps lacking some of the universal appeal of his earlier works, but make no mistake that Scott Pilgrim shows off Wright’s love of comic books and video games, with some scenes acting as clear homages to both forms of entertainment and the film remaining a must-watch for fans of the director’s work.

 Recommended for you: James Gunn Directed Movies Ranked